 - More than half of consumers worry about the financial implications of a natural disaster.
-54% of respondents don’t think they could afford the costs of such emergencies, especially millennials (60%).
+Fifty-four percent of respondents don’t think they could afford the costs of such emergencies, especially millennials (60%).

-- 67% of homeowners in hurricane-prone states don’t have or don’t know whether they have a flood insurance policy, even though flooding isn’t covered under a standard homeowners insurance policy.
+- Sixty-seven percent of homeowners in hurricane-prone states don’t have or don’t know whether they have a flood insurance policy, even though flooding isn’t covered under a standard homeowners insurance policy.
 Likewise, 66% of homeowners at risk of earthquakes don’t have a separate policy.

-- 52% of consumers who experienced a natural disaster say they weren’t as prepared as they could have been.
-Americans 55 and younger are most likely to regret their lack of preparation.
+- Fifty-two percent of consumers who experienced a natural disaster say they weren’t as prepared as they could have been.
+Americans age 55 and younger are most likely to regret their lack of preparation.

 - Americans are least prepared for earthquakes and wildfires.
 On the other hand, extreme heat and winter storms are the disasters for which consumers feel most confident about their preparedness.

-More than one-quarter of Americans strongly believe they wouldn't be able to withstand the financial impact of a disaster
+More than a quarter of Americans strongly believe they wouldn't be able to withstand the financial impact of a disaster

-Fifty-four percent of consumers worry that they wouldn't be able to afford the costs arising from an emergency or disaster — and more than one-quarter (26%) express this fear strongly.
+Fifty-four percent of consumers worry that they wouldn't be able to afford the costs arising from an emergency or disaster — and more than a quarter (26%) express this fear strongly.
 Just 10% of consumers disagree strongly with the idea that they couldn’t afford an emergency.